ajfuto/comptia-security-plus/README.md

 * **Practice Questions**
 	1. [ExamCompass](https://www.examcompass.com/comptia/security-plus-certification/free-security-plus-practice-tests) - ExamCompass provides a ***ton*** of practice questions for Security+.
 Each of their practice tests seems to have a pretty narrow scope, so be sure to take a handful of them to get a broader coverage of the test.
-	2. [Jason Dion (Udemy)](https://www.udemy.com/course/security-601-exams/) - I took Jason Dion's practice exams before my Network+ exam and felt like he nailed the test spot on!
+	2. [Jason Dion (Udemy)](https://www.udemy.com/course/security-601-exams/) - I took Jason Dion's practice exams before my Network+ exam and felt like he nailed the style of questions on the test!
 This is the only paid resource on my list, but I would highly recommend it.
 It's not very expensive (typically $15-$20 on sale), and Jason runs sales frequently that bring the price down even lower.

 * **Other**
 	1. [This Reddit post](https://www.reddit.com/r/CompTIA/comments/ii1yhn/passed_sec_was_so_ez_i_am_beyond_shocked_here_is/) - u/phabeon documented his entire Security+ (SYO-501) journey and the resources he found helpful.
 He passed on his first try with **zero prior knowledge or experience in information security**.